China won't challenge WTO ruling in U.S. bank card row

-GENEVA/WASHINGTON The United States welcomed China's decision on Friday not to appeal a trade panel ruling that Beijing discriminated against U.S. bank card suppliers such as Mastercard Inc and Visa Inc in favor of a state-owned enterprise, China UnionPay.
+GENEVA China has decided not to appeal against a World Trade Organization ruling that found that Beijing had discriminated against U.S. bank card suppliers such as Mastercard Inc (MA.N) and Visa Inc (V.N) in favor of a state-owned enterprise, China UnionPay.

-"Fair and open financial services markets are critical to facilitating global trade," U.S. Trade Representative Ron Kirk said in a statement, noting that China now had 30 days to say how it would comply with the World Trade Organization's July 16 ruling.

-The U.S. case accused China of imposing a series of measures dating back to 2001 that discriminated against foreign suppliers of electronic payment systems that allow consumers to make purchases using credit, debit, prepaid and other payment cards.

-As many as 6,000 jobs could be gained from increased access to China's electronic payments market, Kirk's office said.

-China had until Friday to notify the WTO whether it intended to appeal the July decision.
+China needed to declare its intention to appeal before a meeting of the WTO's Dispute Settlement Body on Friday formally adopted the ruling published last month.

+A U.S. official at the meeting said the United States was "extremely pleased" that the ruling would not be appealed, according to a transcript of the unidentified diplomat's remarks.

+"The policies of China, as reflected in the measures at issue in this dispute, have caused pervasive discrimination at every stage of a card-based payment transaction and severely distorted competition in China's market," the official said.

-In a statement, Beijing played down the significance of the panel's ruling, even though the United States heralded it as a major victory in its effort to open China's financial services sector to more foreign competition.
+In a statement, China played down the significance of the July ruling, which President Barack Obama's administration welcomed as a major victory in its effort to open China's financial services sector to more foreign competition.

 "In fact, China's electronic payments market is already very open," China's Commerce Ministry said.
 "The panel's decision rejected the U.S. charges that UnionPay was the only service provider, and affirmed that (China's policy) does not prevent foreign service providers from entering China's market."

+The U.S. official said the Chinese market for electronic payment services was worth well over $1 trillion a year.

-Although the July ruling found that China UnionPay (CUP) had a monopoly on yuan payment cards issued and used in China, it rejected the U.S. claim that CUP was an "across-the-board monopoly supplier" for all transactions denominated in yuan.
+However, although the ruling found that China UnionPay (CUP) had a monopoly on yuan payment cards issued and used in China, it rejected the U.S. claim that CUP was an "across-the-board monopoly supplier" for all transactions denominated in yuan.

-A U.S. diplomat, according to a transcript that did not identify individuals by name, told the WTO's Dispute Settlement Body the United States was disappointed the ruling had stopped short of branding CUP as a "monopoly or exclusive supplier".
+The U.S. diplomat said the United States was disappointed that the ruling had stopped short of branding CUP as a "monopoly or exclusive supplier".

 China's representative at the meeting said that claim had been the centerpiece of the U.S. case, and China commended the dispute panel for rejecting it.